stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 #### Host the built ID Site on github

-Once the ID Site is built and exists in the `dist` folder, it needs to be hosted on github.
+Once the ID Site is built to the `dist` folder, it needs to be hosted on github.
 This will allow Stormpath to clone and host the ID Site once configured in the Admin Console.

 To host the built ID Site on github: